60 Delicious Fresh Tomato Recipes for Summer

 Restaurant Style Salsa

 Just like the dip at your favorite Mexican restaurant—only better!
-This fresh and spicy salsa makes a big batch, but trust us, it won't last long.
+This fresh and spicy homemade salsa makes a big batch, but trust us, it won't last long.

 Tomato-Herb Mini Frittatas